javbotero/Outer-Coast/_posts/2018-02-27-summer-seminar-student-application-course-description-and-staff-openings.md

 excerpt_separator: <!--more-->
 ---

 “How do I apply for the Summer Seminar?”
 “What kind of course will be taught?”
-Two questions that have kept us busy for the last couple months as we finalized our [Program Overview] (https://docs.google.com/document/d/17uKQuDQ-DmsDRuoPbSXRT9VK5i_VXQHQIBX-O9hsX44/edit?usp=sharing), went through draft upon draft of the student application, and interviewed a handful of brilliant and insightful faculty applicants.
+Two questions that have kept us busy for the last couple months as we finalized our [Program Overview](https://docs.google.com/document/d/17uKQuDQ-DmsDRuoPbSXRT9VK5i_VXQHQIBX-O9hsX44/edit?usp=sharing), went through draft upon draft of the student application, and interviewed a handful of brilliant and insightful faculty applicants.

 We have some exciting news.
 Really.
 The core team is dancing with elation.